-ARTICLE 10.01 LAYOFF PROCEDURE
+ARTICLE 10.01 LAYOFF PROCEDURE.

-- A. Definition of Layoff: a layoff is an action, or a series of actions, where the Board of Supervisors determines that a reduction in the employment force is necessary and, as a consequence, an individual employee's employment with the County is terminated, subject to the conditions set forth herein. - B. Scope of Layoff Procedure: Employees shall be covered by layoff procedures described herein. - C. Layoff Procedure: In the event of a layoff, such layoff will be initiated within affected County departments giving due recognition to the seniority an individual employee has within County service.
+A. Definition of Layoff: a layoff is an action, or a series of actions, where the Board of Supervisors determines that a reduction in the employment force is necessary and, as a consequence, an individual employee's employment with the County is terminated, subject to the conditions set forth herein.

+B. Scope of Layoff Procedure: all County employees shall be covered by layoff procedures described herein.